tank-t-bird/100-days-ML/log.md

 **Today's Progress**:

 Had to skip Thursday's learning due to the event, but finished the Calculus series yesterday and started on Probability today, Lecture 1.

-Ended at the second link.
+Also, the MIT course linked to is not open yet, so I was lucky to find the contents of the course at the link below.

 * [Part I: The Fundamentals, Lecture 1: Probability Models and Axioms and Lecture 1 Supplement: Mathematical Background ](https://ocw.mit.edu/resources/res-6-012-introduction-to-probability-spring-2018/part-i-the-fundamentals/)
 * [When does a sequence converge?](https://www.youtube.com/watch?time_continue=5&v=Lgacew5BjDI)